 I reminded them that they were to read 2 hours a day.
 Yip, I got some looks.
 But I then gave them the public school speech.

-'Now remember, if you were in public school you would have a math class, a history class, a science class, a reading class, a writing class, and maybe even a geography class.
+‘Now remember, if you were in public school you would have a math class, a history class, a science class, a reading class, a writing class, and maybe even a geography class.
 Each of those classes would last about 40 minutes.
-Here at home, you get your history, science and geography through reading, and it isn't from a textbook either.
-I let you read biographies where you actually read about history from those who made history.
-You read about real places and people that are told in a fun story form.'
+Here at home, you get your history, science and geography through reading, and it isn’t from a textbook either.
+I have you read autobiographies where you actually read about history from those who made history.
+You read about real places and people that are told in a fun story form.’

 I also went on to remind them that they would have vocabulary for each of these classes as well as questions to answer after each chapter.
 The first half hour of the two hour reading period is spent on vocabulary from the RC curriculum.

 MaryEllen asks, ‘Mom, what is a textbook?’ 🙂 Gotta love it!